-Item evaluated Status Variations (if No Brief Explanation any) with the Ethical Corporate Management Best Practice Principles and Policies for TWSE/GTSM Listed Companies and reasons for such discrepancies (C) Do Poya International's unethical conduct prevention programs clearly specify relevant procedures, conduct guidelines, as well as a discipline and appeals system for rule violations, and are they regularly reviewed and amended? ~ Poya International formulates procedures, guidelines for conduct, disciplines and appeal system in "Appeal and Reporting System for Procedure of Ethical Management and Guidelines of Conduct" and "Treatment for Reported Illegal and Unethical Cases" Poya International appoints Finance and Accounting Division as dedicated unit, in charge of the execution of prevention measures against unethical behaviors with regular reports submitted to the Board of Directors. •Compliant with the "Ethical Corporate Management Best Practice Principles for TWSE/GTSM- listed 2.
-Realization of ethical corporate management (A) Does Poya International evaluate the ethical records of the businesses with which it has dealings and include clear ethical corporate behavior provisions in contracts with such counterparties? ✓ • Poya International has explicitly stated in all business agreements the relative rules and regulations of ethical corporate management which emphasizes on the prohibition of giving or taking bribes. •Compliant with the "Ethical Corporate Management Best Practice Principles for TWSE/GTSM- listed companies.
-(B) Has Poya International established an organization under the direct jurisdiction of the Board of Directors that promotes ethical management principles and also reports to the Board regarding the implementation of these principles at least once a year ✓ Poya International has appointed Finance and Accounting Division as an exclusive dedicated unit, which shall assist BOD and management team to formulate ethical regulations for operation and supervise the execution to ensure the •Compliant with the "Ethical Corporate Management Best Practice Principles for
+Status Variations (if Item evaluated Yes No Brief Explanation any) with the Ethical Corporate Management Best Practice Principles and Policies for TWSE/GTSM Listed Companies and reasons for such discrepancies (C) Do Poya International's unethical conduct prevention programs clearly specify relevant procedures, conduct guidelines, as well as a discipline and appeals system for rule violations, and are they regularly reviewed and amended? √ Poya International formulates procedures, guidelines for conduct, disciplines and appeal system in "Appeal and Reporting System for Procedure of Ethical Management and Guidelines of Conduct" and "Treatment for Reported Illegal and Unethical Cases" Poya International appoints Finance and Accounting Division as dedicated unit, in charge of the execution of prevention measures against unethical behaviors with regular reports submitted to the Board of Directors. •Compliant with the "Ethical Corporate Management Best Practice Principles for TWSE/GTSM- listed companies.
+2. Realization of ethical corporate management (A) Does Poya International evaluate the ethical records of the businesses with which it has dealings and include clear ethical corporate behavior provisions in contracts with such counterparties? ~ Poya International has explicitly stated in all business agreements the relative rules and regulations of ethical corporate management which emphasizes on the prohibition of giving or taking bribes. •Compliant with the "Ethical Corporate Management Best Practice Principles for TWSE/GTSM- listed companies.
+(B) Has Poya International established an organization under the direct jurisdiction of the Board of Directors that promotes ethical management principles and also reports to the Board regarding the implementation of these principles at least once a year √ Poya International has appointed Finance and Accounting Division as an exclusive dedicated unit, which shall assist BOD and management team to formulate ethical regulations for operation and supervise the execution to ensure the •Compliant with the "Ethical Corporate Management Best Practice Principles for

-Variations (if Item evaluated No Brief Explanation any) with the Ethical Corporate Management Best Practice Principles and Policies for TWSE/GTSM Listed Companies and reasons for such discrepancies implementation.
-Finance and Accounting Division shall report to the Board of Directors at regular intervals.
-Poya International shall report the ethical operational status to Board of Directors in compliance with the "Procedures for Ethical Management and Guidelines for Conduct".
-The latest date to report related matters to Board of Directors was December 27, 2021.
-There was no violation in 2021.
-TWSE/GTSM- listed companies.
-(C) Has Poya International formulated and implemented policies to prevent conflicts of interest, and provide appropriate channels for reporting and receiving complaints, and executes thoroughly? ✓ • Poya International has stipulated the rules and regulations in its Procedures for Ethical Management and Guidelines for Conduct that directors, managers and other interested parties present or non-voting attendees of the board of directors who have an interest in the resolutions listed in the board of directors, themselves or the legal person they represent, shall explain the important content of their interest at the current board of directors.
+Status Variations (if any) with the Ethical Corporate Management Best Item evaluated Practice Principles item evaluateu Yes No No Brief Explanation and Policies for TWSE/GTSM Listed Companies and reasons for such discrepancies implementation.
+Finance and Accounting Division shall report TWSE/GTSM- listed to the Board of Directors at regular intervals. companies. • Poya International shall report the ethical operational status to Board of Directors in compliance with the "Procedures for Ethical Management and Guidelines for Conduct".
+The latest date to report related matters to Board of Directors was December 26, 2022.
+There was no violation in 2022.
+(C) Has Poya International formulated and implemented policies to •Compliant with the prevent conflicts of interest, and provide appropriate channels its Procedures for Ethical Management and Guidelines for "Ethical Corporate for reporting and receiving complaints, and executes Conduct that directors, managers and other interested parties Management Best thoroughly? present or non-voting attendees of the board of directors who Practice Principles for have an interest in the resolutions listed in the board of TWSE/GTSM- listed directors, themselves or the legal person they represent, shall companies. ✓ explain the important content of their interest at the current board of directors.
 If there is a risk of harming the interests of the company, such director, manager or stakeholder shall not participate in the discussion and voting, and shall withdraw from the discussion and voting.
-Nor shall director, manager or stakeholder exercise voting rights as proxy on behalf of another director. •Compliant with the "Ethical Corporate Management Best Practice Principles for TWSE/GTSM- listed companies.
+Nor shall director, manager or stakeholder exercise voting rights as proxy on behalf of another director.